hpssjellis/maker100/price-list-individuals.md

-## Minimal Price List for this Maker100 course based on the Arduino PortentaH7 (Draft version)
+## Minimal Price List for this Maker100 course based on the Arduino PortentaH7

+(Note: This document will be constantly changing as the cost of Electronic equipment gets cheaper for better quality and quantity)

 <hr>